rocky/python-xdis/README.rst

 Disassembler Example
 --------------------

-The cross-version disassembler that is packaged here, can produce assembly listing that are superior to those typically found in Python's dis module.
+The cross-version disassembler that is packaged here can produce assembly listings that are superior to those typically found in Python's dis module.
 Here is an example::

     pydisasm -S -F extended bytecode_3.8/pydisasm-example.pyc